-The recommended turning procedure for the 7833 HSL on the headland is to tilt the rear of the machine upward (red circuit), so that the weight of the entire machine is riding on the front gauge wheels and tires.
+The recommended turning procedure for the 7822 HSL on the headland is to tilt the rear of the machine upward (red circuit), so that the weight of the entire machine is riding on the front gauge wheels and tires.

 - Tilt the rear up only far enough that all of the blades disengage the dirt.
 Tilting the HSL much over ten (10) to fifteen (15) degrees while turning on the headland exposes the wing fold cylinders and the machine at large, to possible damage as well as lengthens the time it takes to turn around. - 2.
 Tilt the HSL rear up only enough to get the blades out of the dirt.
 Setting the tilt up on a timer can be beneficial.
-Once the turn is completed lower the HSL back into the field by reversing the tilt cylinder (red circuit) until it is fully extended.
-The large tilt cylinder must always be fully extended during field operation.
-Having the tilt cylinder fully extended in the field allows: - The HSL full rotation over its lateral axis, ten (10) degrees either side of running level, front to rear. - Is required to allow the Draft Compensator System to operate by design.
+Once the turn is completed lower the HSL back into the field by reversing the tilt cylinder (red circuit) until its extension is terminated by the tilt control valve.